erich666/McUsd/unit_tests/cubes_r_normals/README.md

 Using the [NormalMap Online page](https://cpetry.github.io/NormalMap-Online/), I dropped this texture into the leftmost area and then set the "Strength" to 1.5.
 From experimentation, I found that if I used the default strength of 2.5, normals would be generated that point into the surface, away from the camera.
 (I don't think this should ever happen with the data input, but hey it's a quick and dirty converter.)

 I converted this bump map into three normal map textures:
 * r_normal_map.png - created by using the "Invert R" setting in the NormalMap Online tool.
-USD's default normal map.
+USD's default normal map, the "OpenGL" format.
 * r_normal_map_reversed_x.png - created by unchecking all "Invert" settings.
 This reverses the X direction for the texture.
+Not commonly seen, but possible.
 * r_normal_map_reversed_y.png - created by checking "R" and "G" in the "Invert" settings.
-This reverses the Y direction.for the texture.
+This reverses the Y direction, giving the "DirectX" format.

 These are the textures applied to the cubes.
 The left cube has r_normal_map.png applied to all faces, middle has r_normal_map_reversed_x.png, right has r_normal_map_reversed_y.png.
 If you look at each, the "no bump here" color is always (127,127,255), a distinctive light blue that converts (as expected) to (just about - more on that below) the normal (0,0,1), pointing outward from the surface.